kpuka/SIMAH/_resources/05 Working with categorical data.md

 ---
 title: 'Working with Categorical Data'
 permalink: /resources/rd_rr_od/
-excerpt_separator: <!--more-->
+excerpt: The use and interpretations of risk difference (RD), relative risk (RR) and odds ratio (OR) are discussed.
 tags:
   - methods
 ---

 The use and interpretations of risk difference (RD), relative risk (RR) and odds ratio (OR) are discussed.
-Categorization of continuous data is also briefly discussed. <!--more-->
+Categorization of continuous data is also briefly discussed.

 # Introduction